NAVN — Navan, Inc.

 - Customer Satisfaction: Achieved an all-time high Net Promoter Score (NPS) of 47 and a Customer Satisfaction Score (CSAT) of 96.

-- AI Integration: Continued focus on AI capabilities with the launch of Navan Edge, targeting the unmanaged travel market, estimated at a $57 billion total addressable market (TAM).
+- AI Integration: Continued focus on AI capabilities, including the launch of Navan Edge, aimed at enhancing customer experience in unmanaged travel.

 3. Forward Guidance and Outlook